DataDog/datadog-agent/docs/public/components/creating-components.md

       def /              <-- The folder containing the component interface and ALL its public types. impl /             <-- The only or primary implementation of the component. impl-<alternate> / <-- An alternate implementation.
-      impl-none /     <-- An alternate implementation.
-      fx /               <-- All fx related logic for the primary implementation, if any. fx-<alternate> /   <-- All fx related logic for a specific implementation. mock /             <-- The mock interface of the component to ease testing.
+      impl-none /        <-- Optional.
+A none implementation. fx /               <-- All fx related logic for the primary implementation, if any. fx-<alternate> /   <-- All fx related logic for a specific implementation. mock /             <-- The mock interface of the component to ease testing.